 - Cab from Mumbai to Aurangabad: 347-367 km (depending on the route)

 - Cab from Pune to Aurangabad: 235-278 km (depending on the

 - Cab from Shirdi to Aurangabad: 108-121 km (depending on the

-Aurangabad is served by Aurangabad Airport or Chhatrapati Sambaji Maharaj Airport, located about 5.5 km east of the city centre, and 11 km from Aurangabad Railway Station, along the Aurangabad-Nagpur State Highway.
+Aurangabad is served by Chhatrapati Sambaji Maharaj Airport, located about 5.5 km east of the city centre, and 11 km from Aurangabad Railway Station, along the Aurangabad-Nagpur State Highway.
 There are several daily flights to Aurangabad from major cities of Maharashtra, and all metros and major cities across India.
 You can book an Aurangabad airport taxi for a comfortable ride to your hotel in the city.

 How to Reach Aurangabad from Pune